MicrosoftDocs/iis-docs/iis/get-started/planning-for-security/how-to-use-locking-in-iis-configuration.md

 In the web.config file for your application, try to override settings in the `<windowsAuthentication>` section.

-In the browser, request the page to verify that you can override all settings except the ones you locked&acirc;&euro;&rdquo;in this case: the **enabled** attribute.
+In the browser, request the page to verify that you can override all settings except the ones you locked, in this case — the **enabled** attribute.

 > [!NOTE]
 > Simply specifying the attribute in the web.config file causes a configuration failure, even if the attribute you set in the Web.config file has the same value as in the ApplicationHost.config file.
 Setting a locked attribute to any value is considered an attempt to override the attribute and therefore fails.
-(Also note that attributes are different than elements&acirc;&euro;&rdquo;in the next task you will lock an element.)
+(Also note that attributes are different than elements — in the next task you will lock an element.)

 Remove the **lockAttributes** attribute.